kawiraaa/pharma-sales/README.md

 ## executive summary

-This project analyzes Q4 2025 sales performance for Better Health Pharmacy using SQL, Python (Pandas), and Looker Studio.
+## Executive Summary

-The analysis focused on sales trends, branch performance, product demand, and customer payment behavior.
-After cleaning the data, SQL was used to generate insights, and Looker Studio was used for visualization.
+This project analyzes Q4 2025 sales performance for Better Health Pharmacy using SQL, Python (Pandas), and Looker Studio to identify trends in revenue, branch performance, product demand, and customer payment behavior.

-Key findings show that the pharmacy generated over **1.1M KES** in revenue, with diabetes medication as the top revenue driver.
-Fridays recorded the highest sales, Wednesdays had the highest transaction volume, Nairobi CBD was the best-performing branch, and M-Pesa was the most used payment method.
+The analysis revealed that the pharmacy generated over **1.1 million KES** in revenue during the quarter.
+Diabetes medication emerged as the highest revenue-generating product category, Nairobi CBD was the top-performing branch, Fridays recorded the highest sales, and M-Pesa was the most preferred payment method among customers.

-Recommendations include maintaining stock for high-demand products, optimizing staffing during peak days, improving lower-performing branches, and encouraging impulse purchases through better product placement.
+Based on these findings, the project recommends maintaining adequate stock for high-demand products, optimizing staffing during peak periods, improving performance in lower-performing branches, and using strategic product placement to encourage additional purchases.

-The insights support better decisions in inventory management, staffing, and overall sales strategy.
+These insights can support better decision-making in inventory management, staffing, and overall sales strategy.

 ### dashboard overview
 ![](dashboard_1.png)
 ![](dashboard_2.png)